ueberdosis/tiptap/docs/src/docPages/installation/vue2.md

 </script>
 ```

 You should now see tiptap in your browser.
 You’ve successfully set up tiptap!
 Time to give yourself a pat on the back.
-Let’s start to configure your editor in the next step.

 ## 5. Use v-model (optional)
 You’re probably used to bind your data with `v-model` in forms, that’s also possible with tiptap.
 Here is a working example component, that you can integrate in your project: